Jmz0127/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+sessions are stateful and JWTs are stateless in their authentication approach

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcryptjs hashes passwords, meaning it will take a password and make it into a random string instead of plaintext

 3. How are unit tests different from integration and end-to-end testing?

+unit tests are the smallest form of testing we can do, they focus on one small piece of code to get it working in isolation as intended. integration is a culmination of multiple unit tests or components to make sure they're working together appropriately. end-to-end is the whole kitchen sink, making sure units integrate together, but also client/server communication from and back are tested and work as intended as well

 4. How does _Test Driven Development_ change the way we write applications and tests?

+TDD changes the way in that its a systematic way to approach testing - you write a test with the least amount of code possible, pass it, and then build it up to confirm the test is working/adjust it, making sure your tests are still passing, and the move on the the test test.
+It allows you to achieve small wins while keeping your code lean to make troubleshooting as painless as possible.